sebheron/react-zdog/readme.md

 ### Forked from [react-zdog](https://github.com/pmndrs/react-zdog)

 - Adds ability to disable pointer events on specific zdog elements.
-- Adds pointer down event to zdog elements.
+- Adds pointer down/up event to zdog elements.

 Largely untested, recommended to use the original package.